Launch offer

 Funded crypto accounts and prop trading challenges

-A funded crypto account means you trade under the firm’s capital allocation and rules, not your own deposited funds.
+A crypto funded trading account means you trade under the firm’s capital allocation and rules, not your own deposited funds.
 You do not own the capital.
 You are allowed to trade it within constraints.

 A prop trading challenge is the evaluation used by most retail focused prop firms to filter traders before funding.
 While each firm differs, challenges commonly include: